How GenAI is reshaping tech hiring

 Impact on recruitment.
 More focus on catching “fakers,” recruitment becomes more effort, and more demand for interview questions that LLMs cannot assist efficiently with.

 “Faking it” with GenAI tools.
-Candidates can get away easier with seeking unathorizied LLM help on remote interviews – while interviewers are increasingly suspicious.
+Candidates can get away easier with seeking unauthorized LLM help on remote interviews – while interviewers are increasingly suspicious.
 More employers will explicitly ban GenAI tools, but this ban will be hard (or impossible) to enforce in remote settings.

 Impact on resume screening.
 Weaker resumesand cover letters, pedigree becoming more important than a well-written resume, and some companies could start to use GenAI to filter applications.